yaakovyitzchak/chawvroosuh/README.md

 You can also use it without a server at all by using the #hash of the URL

-To begin, go to the encoder [Encoder!](https://yaakovyitzchak.github.io/chawvroosuh/client/encoder.html)
+To begin, go to the [Encoder](https://yaakovyitzchak.github.io/chawvroosuh/client/encoder.html)

 Enter in some values for either the Maweemir itself, or both the two lower input fields, then "make" the new hash and copy it

-Now, open the main file [Main Chavrusa file](https://yaakovyitzchak.github.io/chawvroosuh/client/chavruta.html) and paste the hash to the end of the URL, and refresh the page
+Now, open the [Main Chavrusa file](https://yaakovyitzchak.github.io/chawvroosuh/client/chavruta.html) and paste the hash to the end of the URL, and refresh the page

 Now freely add new words etc. by clicking the "Etzem" button, then when you're done simply copy the URL back into the "encoder" page, in the first input "base URL", then click the button under it

 You can now modify the values manually, or copy them elsewhere, in the next two input fields

-You can also copy the base URL to the decoder, at [Decoder](https://yaakovyitzchak.github.io/chawvroosuh/client/decoder.html) to get a raw JSON output for later use
+You can also copy the base URL to the [Decoder](https://yaakovyitzchak.github.io/chawvroosuh/client/decoder.html) to get a raw JSON output for later use